PeterQuinn925/CrateGrafanaWeatherdata/README.md

    allow_anonymous true
 and restart mosquitto

 mqtt_subscribe runs on Raspi 4 and subscribes to the weather data topic.
-When complete, it will post the messages to InfluxDB
+It then posts the messages to InfluxDB

 Mosquitto is running on Raspi4, but it could be elsewhere.

+Install Grafana and connect it to the Influx instance on Raspi4.
+Use topic 'weather'